Sacane/babaIsYou/README.md

-# babaIsYou : Guyollot Alan && Ramaroson Rakotomihamina Johan
+# Baba Is You
+By Johan "Sacane" Ramaroson and Alan "Nova9" Guyollot.
-Remake of the real game "Baba is you", this is a project I had to carry out for my studies.
+This is a our "remake" version of the real game "Baba is you" by Arvi Teikari, this is a project done for my studies. we used some Assets owned by Arvi Teikari (under a fair-use) and others are made by Tom Coulmance.

+## How to play ?

+//TODO finish the README